ohrrpgce/ohrrpgce/README-source.txt

 INSTRUCTIONS
   Unpack the source code to a new folder
   Install FreeBasic
+  (Alternative #1)
+    Run scons to compile
+  (Alternative #2)
+    Run make to compile
+  (Alternative #3)
     Run makegame.bat to compile the game player
     Run makeedit.bat to compile the game editor
 -----------------------------------------------------------------------------
 MAKING IMPROVEMENTS
   There are still lots of bugs that need to be fixed.
 For a list of known